kokorokat/ELK-Project/README.md

 - Kibana

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._

 Filebeat collects data about the file system.
 It collects log events, and forwards them either to Elasticsearch or Logstash for indexing.
 Metricbeat collects machine metrics, such as uptime.
-Metricbeat helps you monitor your servers and the services they host by collecting metrics from the operating system and services.Metricbeat takes the metrics and statistics that it collects and ships them to the output that you specify, such as Elasticsearch or Logstash.
+Metricbeat helps you monitor your servers and the services they host by collecting metrics from the operating system and services.
+Metricbeat takes the metrics and statistics that it collects and ships them to the output that you specify, such as Elasticsearch or Logstash.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: